paypal/InnerSourceCommons/events/isc-spring-2018.md

 See [the Call For Presentations for the 2018 Spring Summit](/InnerSourceCommons/events/isc-spring-2018-cfp).

-Note that all presentations given at the Fall Summit, unless otherwise designated by the presenter, will be covered by [the Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule).
+Note that all presentations given at the Summit, unless otherwise designated by the presenter, will be covered by [the Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule).

 ### Agenda
 * *coming soon*